RateGain-logo-Vivid-Lavender

-Imagine a world where hotels can effortlessly manage their inventory, rates, and reservations in real-time, streamline connectivity with distribution partners, and gain valuable insights through robust reporting capabilities.
-The CRS is the driving force behind this hotel revolution, revolutionizing the way properties operate and thrive in a highly competitive market.
+With a CRS, you can manage your inventory, rates, and reservations in real-time, streamline connectivity with distribution partners, and gain valuable insights through reporting capabilities.
+The CRS is the driving force behind modern hotel operations, revolutionizing the way properties operate and thrive in a highly competitive market.

 What is a Hotel CRS?

-A Hotel CRS acts as a single point of control for managing room availability, rates, and reservations across multiple distribution channels, including the hotel’s own website, online travel agencies (OTAs), global distribution systems (GDS), and other booking platforms.
+A Hotel CRS acts as a single point of control for managing room availability, rates, and reservations across multiple distribution channels, including the hotel’s own website, other indirect channels, global distribution systems (GDS), and other booking platforms.

 Origins of a Hotel Central Reservation System